Lim Xiaoqing

 Lim Xiaoqing (林小青; born 15 August 1967 as Sun Xiaoqing; 孫小青) is a retired badminton player originally from China who later represented Sweden.
 She won five European Badminton Championships, one in women's singles in 1994, two in women's doubles and mixed team events in 1992 and 1994 respectively.
-She captured the women's singles titles at the prestigious 1995 All England Open, defeating Denmark's Camilla Martin in the final.
-She ranked as women's singles World number 1 in March 1995.
+She achieved the women's singles titles at the prestigious 1995 All England Open, defeating Denmark's Camilla Martin in the final.
+She ranked as the World’s number 1 in Women’s Singles last March 1995.

 Lim is married to retired Swedish badminton player Thomas Kihlström.